Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Eiselcross/Encounters in Eiselcross.md

 2

-The characters encounter a lost Cerberus Assembly [mage](https://www.dndbeyond.com/monsters/mage) trying to return to Balenpost.
-The rest of the mage's team died in the ruins of Aeor, and there is a 50 percent chance the mage carries a recently recovered Aeorian item.
+The characters encounter a lost [[Cerberus Assembly]] [mage](https://www.dndbeyond.com/monsters/mage) trying to return to [[Balenpost]].
+The rest of the mage's team died in the ruins of [[Aeor]], and there is a 50 percent chance the mage carries a recently recovered Aeorian item.

 3